pragnyanramtha/lecture/lesson 0.md

-purple tunnel
-macular degeneration
-social isolation
-and excellent salary
+Purple tunnel, macular degeneration, social isolation, and an excellent salary.

-and back problems if that sounds good to

-you might I recommend a career in

-programming but how does one actually

-learn to code as a complete beginner
+And back problems.
+If that sounds good to you, might I recommend a career in programming?
+But how does one actually learn to code as a complete beginner?

-well the answer is actually very simple

-you need to spend countless hours

-staring at the blue light of a computer

-screen hitting the keys until something

-cool comes out the other side learning

-to code was by far the best investment I

-ever made in my career and it cost

-approximately zero dollars thanks to all

-the free stuff on the internet luckily

-you don't need to be very smart but you

-do need to work hard and put in the

-hours required to learn the actual skill
+Well, the answer is actually very simple.
+You need to spend countless hours staring at the blue light of a computer screen, hitting the keys until something cool comes out the other side.
+Learning to code was by far the best investment I ever made in my career, and it cost approximately zero dollars, thanks to all the free stuff on the internet.
+Luckily, you don't need to be very smart, but you do need to work hard and put in the hours required to learn the actual skill.

-but hours doing what exactly where do I

-even start sadly there is no guaranteed

-step-by-step program every true coder

-will need to go on their own Quest and

-slay their own dragons in this video
+But hours doing what, exactly?
+Where do I even start?
+Sadly, there is no guaranteed step-by-step program.
+Every true coder will need to go on their own quest and slay their own dragons.

-many many moons ago i wanted to learn to code but didn't know how to start , so like everyone ,i opened up youtube and looked up programming tutorials watched them thinking i would become a programming genius overnight , but no that actually did not happen , turns out i failed miserably and left programming for 3 months thinking not to touch it again.
+Many, many moons ago, I wanted to learn to code but didn't know how to start.
+So, like everyone, I opened up YouTube and looked up programming tutorials, watched them, thinking I would become a programming genius overnight.
+But no, that actually did not happen.
+Turns out, I failed miserably and left programming for 3 months, thinking not to touch it again.

-while later my dad needed a website so i figured i was at least smart enough to learn html and somehow a few months later i figured out how to ship my first website the important thing to recognize when learning to code is that
+A while later, my dad needed a website, so I figured I was at least smart enough to learn HTML.
+And somehow, a few months later, I figured out how to ship my first website.
+The important thing to recognize when learning to code is that...
 [[lesson 1]]